ucsb-cs156/s24/info/software.md

    * and much much more...

    Download it here: <https://code.visualstudio.com/download>

+Note: If you have **already** tried using VSCode and genuinely feel like you are more of a pro at `vim`, `nano`, `neovim`, or other project/code/text editors, feel free to use whatever is convenient for you.
+We are suggesting VSCode for ease of all-round use.

-5. Install Java 17 on your local system.  **Please install Java 17**, and NOT Java 8, Java 11, or a preview version of Java 18, 19 or 20.
+6. Install Java 17 on your local system.  **Please install Java 17**, and NOT Java 8, Java 11, or a preview version of Java 18, 19 or 20.
 It won't matter for the `"Hello World"` program in the first week, but when we move on to complex Java applications involving third-party libraries, it will definitely matter.

 For Mac users, instructions for installing with Homebrew appear below.